-Saudi Arabia are the second team in Group A, which also includes Russia, Egypt and Uruguay.
+Saudi Arabia is the second team in Group A, which also includes Russia, Egypt and Uruguay.
 Below you will find their current tournament standings, updated after every matchday.

-Saudi Arabia Odds To Win The World Cup
+Saudi Arabia's Odds To Win The World Cup

 Sports Interaction are offering odds of +700 to be eliminated at the Round of 16 stage, which is likely as they should face either Spain or Portugal on the off chance they qualify from Group A. We feel that there are much better (and more likely) bets on offer and don't recommend placing a wager on the Saudis in this market - perhaps try the head to head fixtures, particularly in the game against Egypt.

 Al Abed's performances in the qualification process were critical as he notched up five goals for his country.
-To date he has made 41 appearances for Saudi Arabia and 117 matches with Al-Hilal, the only professional club he has ever played for.
-He played in both legs of the AFC Champions League final in which his side were defeated by Japanese side Urawa Reds.
+To date, he has made 41 appearances for Saudi Arabia and 117 matches with Al-Hilal, the only professional club he has ever played for.
+He played in both legs of the AFC Champions League final in which his side was defeated by the Japanese side Urawa Reds.

 Hazaa Al-Hazaa (Striker)